-UniSA is re-energising the Mawson Lakes Campus via the new Future Industries institute – a flagship for next generation research in key industries.
-Plans are being developed to refurbish and re-equip teaching and research facilities focused on the vital areas of Science, Technology, Engineering and Mathematics (STEM).
-This underpins the University’s commitment to the state’s competitive future.
+UniSA Mawson Lakes campus is home to UniSA's Future Industries Institute – a flagship for next generation research in key industries.
+In addition, teaching and research facilities focused on the vital areas of Science, Technology, Engineering and Mathematics (STEM) have been redeveloped, underpinning the University’s commitment to the State’s competitive future.

 Materials & Mineral Sciences (MM) Building

 The MM Building is a catalyst for innovative learning and teaching, as well as high-quality research in the materials and minerals science and engineering hub located at Mawson Lakes.

 The building facilitates the engagement between undergraduate and postgraduate coursework students, higher degree research students, leading researchers and industry stakeholders.
 It provides a flexible, open and creative space aimed at stimulating innovation in relevant areas, and ensures the delivery of contemporary practice-based education degrees and internationally significant research.